Finance glossary

 If you’re a business owner, you need to take the necessary steps to protect yourself and your company from wire fraud.
 This relies on having the right resources working in the background to monitor your payments, like Eftsure.
 We help business owners prevent and detect payment fraud through rigorous vendor checks and comprehensive payment controls.

 If you’ve been a victim of wire fraud, it’s crucial that you report the incident to the proper authorities and organizations.
 In many cases, you aren’t the only individual or business that’s been targeted for wire fraud.
 Reporting the incident to the proper channels can help prevent the scam from happening to other businesses and individuals.
+Victims of a wire fraud scam often face significant challenges in recovering their funds.
 Here’s what to do if you’ve been a victim of wire fraud:

 1. Change passwords – First, change the passwords or lock your other accounts.
 If a scammer has gained access to one account, they might try to access your other accounts.